radshag/shenzhen/README.md

 ![Shenzhen](https://raw.github.com/nomad/nomad.github.io/assets/shenzhen-banner.png)

+## This is a fork from [nomad shenzhen](https://github.com/nomad/shenzhen) which fixes issues with the Apple Watch.

 Create `.ipa` files and distribute them from the command line, using any of the following methods:

 - [iTunes Connect](https://itunesconnect.apple.com)